trln/trln_argon/README.md

 # TRLN Argon Rails Engine

+## THIS REPRESENTS WORK IN PROGRESS

+We aim to keep this information up to date but the application is changing.

+Ask in the Slack channel if anything is not working as documented here.

 The TRLN Argon Rails Engine provides additional templates, styles, search builder behaviors, catalog controller overrides, and other features to bootstrap a Blacklight catalog for the TRLN shared catalog index.

 # Developing

-We use [Engine Cart](https://github.com/cbeer/engine_cart) to run a development instance.
+Since a Rails engine is not a complete application, We use [Engine Cart](https://github.com/cbeer/engine_cart) to run a development instance.
 To run with `engine_cart`, clone this repository and change into the directory, then run:

        $ bundle install
 	   $ bundle exec rake engine_cart:prepare